anytizer/sargam-blog.lmms/README.md

 [Meend](https://en.wikipedia.org/wiki/Meend) / [Glissando](https://en.wikipedia.org/wiki/Glissando), [Gamak](https://en.wikipedia.org/wiki/Gamaka_(music)), [Kan - Grace Note](https://en.wikipedia.org/wiki/Grace_note), Khitka, Aandolan, etc. [@realisim](https://github.com/realisim/Sargam)'s SARGAM seems to be better in this case.
 I am currently unable to handle such [ornamentations](https://en.wikipedia.org/wiki/Ornament_(music)).

-### standard markers
+### Standard Markers

 I noticed, many SARGAM authors use their own conventions.
 And they are incompatible due to language selection, symbol selection.
-They come in audio form, written/printed with pen or typed in computer, or in a digital image form.
+They come in audio form, written/printed with pen or typed in computer, or in a digital image form, for example.

 - [embedded in devanagari lipi](https://www.youtube.com/watch?v=XhQYPonLsX8)
 - [typed in computer, in roman short forms](https://www.youtube.com/watch?v=nDkZ_vjgD-U)
 - [in a diary, motion video](https://www.youtube.com/watch?v=2Tyk6wHqpxg)
 - [photograph of a diary](https://youtu.be/xqlOL-EJeJU?t=699)
 - [Live, as to show the key pressed](https://youtu.be/ojEordFqIdU?t=63)
-- oral explantory
+- Oral explanations
 - [PDF like display](https://www.sheetmusicdirect.com/se/ID_No/995947/Product.aspx)
 - in websites
 - in books
 - scanned scripts from old prints

-PS. these notations might have been copyrighted, non-original or modified ones from the different scale.
+PS. these notations might have been copyrighted, registered, non-original or modified ones from the different scale.
-I am concerned with the different mechanisms of presentation only, at this point of writing.
+I am concerned with the different mechanisms of their presentation only.
-There are varities of ways they are trying to preseve.

-It would have been better, if one-language to write the notes and parse them in computer regardless of instrument being used.
+It would have been better, if there were one-language to write the notes and parse them in computer regardless of instrument being used.

 ## Software Limitations